kesterhhh/Nova_Bank_Credit_Risk_Analytics/README.md

 ### 3. Geography Is Not the Problem

-Default rates are statistically indistinguishable across all three countries and nine geographic units.
+Default rates are operationally very similar across all three countries and nine geographic units.

 | Country | Default Rate |
 |---------|-------------|